prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-modular-org.md

 We're using [Flask Blueprints](https://flask.palletsprojects.com/en/1.1.x/blueprints/) to store the route definitions in a way the app can recognize.

-Inside the "web_app" directory, create a new subdirectory called "routes" with new files called "home_routes.py", "book_routes.py", and place the following contents inside, respectively:
+Inside the "web_app" directory, create a new subdirectory called "routes" with a new file inside called "home_routes.py", and place the following contents inside:

 ```py
 # web_app/routes/home_routes.py